Roseville College: Academic

-The college consistently performs well in the Higher School Certificate (HSC) at a state level.
+The school's graduates are recipients of grading and certification under the Higher School Certificate (HSC).
+Girls in Kindergarten to Year 6 participate in the International Baccalaureate (IB) Primary Years Program.
+A range of scholarships are offered for Senior girls in the areas of academics, music and all-round achievement.

-2021 | 57% of students achieved an ATAR of 90.00 or above, including first in state for food technology and three fourth in State in Japanese Continuers, Japanese Extension and English Advanced.
-Six Premier's Awards were awarded and, in ten courses, 100% of HSC candidates achieved Bands 5 - 6.
+2021 | 57% of students achieved an Australian Tertiary Admission Rank (ATAR) of 90.00 or above, including first in state for food technology and three fourth in State in Japanese Continuers, Japanese Extension and English Advanced.
+Six Premier's Awards were awarded and, in ten courses, 100% of HSC candidates achieved Bands 5–6.

 2020 | 63% of students achieved an ATAR of 90.00 or above, with a success rate of 95% for university early admission offers from five leading universities, including 61% in STEM-related fields.
 The Class of 2020 included first and second in State for Food Technology.
-In 17 courses, the Class achieved upwards of 30% more Bands 5-6 than the state average*.
+In 17 courses, the Class achieved upwards of 30% more Bands 5–6 than the state average*.

 2019 | 78% of the college's graduating class were offered a place at the university before completing the HSC, and 58% of students achieved an ATAR of 90.00 or above.
 Overall, 58% of the Class of 2019 achieved an ATAR or 90.00 or above, with more than a third scoring an ATAR of 95.00 and above, and five students awarded Premier's Awards*.

-2018 | 56% of the Year 12 cohort achieved an ATAR of 90.00 or above, with five Premier's Award recipients and two First In State places.
-More than 80% of total applications to Early Entry university Leadership Programs were successful, with 97% offered - and accepting a place; more than half the cohort pursued STEAM-related disciplines*.
+2018 | 56% of the Year 12 cohort achieved an ATAR of 90.00 or above, with five Premier's Award recipients and two First in State places.
+More than 80% of total applications to Early Entry university Leadership Programs were successful, with 97% offered – and accepting a place; more than half the cohort pursued STEAM-related disciplines*.

-2017 | Roseville College was ranked 36th in the State in the merit list of top schools, 56% of students achieved an Australian Tertiary Admission Rank (ATAR) of 90 or above, 28% received an ATAR of 95 or above, and 68% of the cohort were offered a place at university prior to completing the HSC*.
+2017 | Roseville College was ranked 36th in the State in the merit list of top schools, 56% of students achieved an ATAR of 90 or above, 28% received an ATAR of 95 or above, and 68% of the cohort were offered a place at university prior to completing the HSC*.